Visitor restrictions update:

-- one partner/support person is allowed in the postnatal ward for the duration of the patient's stay.
+- One partner/support person is allowed in the postnatal ward for the duration of the patient's stay.

-- those supporting patients with dementia
+- those supporting patients with cognitive impairment.

-- providing support necessary for a patient's emotional or physical wellbeing
+- providing support necessary for a patient's emotional or physical wellbeing.

-- if they are the parent or carer of a paediatric patient
+- if they are the parent or carer of a paediatric patient.

-- a nominated person under the Mental Health Act, interpreter or carer of a patient with a disability
+- a nominated person under the Mental Health Act, interpreter or carer of a patient with a disability.

-- if necessary, visitors are also permitted to accompany a patient attending Emergency or outpatient clinic
+- if necessary, visitors are also permitted to accompany a patient attending Emergency or outpatient clinic.

 - those in a group visiting in exceptional circumstances may exceed the 'two visitors at a time' rule if they are dependants of a visitor (or hospital patient) who are unable to be cared for elsewhere.